 IT WAS IN THE SOUTH MEXICAN town of Comitán, Chiapas that I first caught wind of the shootout.
 I had been taking a taxi to the edge of town when the driver, hearing I was a journalist, first offhandedly mentioned it to me.
 Three days before, he said, two rival gangs broke into a bloody territorial dispute in a local market, and the firefight that followed was dispersed only when a local faction of the army arrived.
-Twenty people had been shot in the melee, many of them innocent bystanders.
-Five more died.
+Twenty had been shot in the melee, many of them innocent bystanders.
+Five more people had died.

 “Were you scared?”
 I asked the taxi driver.